-And we expect strong growth to continue.
+And we expect strong growth to continue for some while.

 Investments do not move with the calendar.
 Investments have ups and downs.
 If you accept no volatility risk, you will obtain no capital growth.

 Properly established and managed portfolios ought to achieve above inflation returns, over the medium term.
 Our aim is above inflation returns, net of fees.
-The chart, on the Homepage, shows our Typical Portfolio has more than achieved this.
+The charts, on the Homepage, shows our Typical Portfolio has more than achieved this.